 Also, taking too many showers, or soaking in a hot bath, may strip your skin of some of the natural oils that keep it moist, setting the stage for itchiness.
 The loss of moisture in your skin is the reason that makes it prone to irritation from contact, which leads to itchiness.

 Often, the itching can simply be caused by something as simple as an allergic reaction to clothing material or laundry detergent and perfume with high alcohol ingredients.

-You might not feel itchy during normal use, but sweating can exacerbate the reaction and cause serious itching.
+You might not feel itchy during normal use, but sweating can exacerbate the reaction and cause a serious runners itch.

-Clothing dermatitis is another common reason for itchiness.
+Clothing dermatitis is another common reason for runners itch.
 This is especially the case if you start noticing your itching problems just after trying a new running outfit.

 Dermatitis occurs when the skin reacts badly to the fibers in the clothing as well as to the resin, dyes, and other chemicals used to treat what you wear.

 Any type of fiber may trigger an itch, but you’re more likely to get textile dermatitis from material made with synthetic fibers such as rayon, polyester, spandex, nylon, or rubber.
 These fabrics may not breathe as well as natural fibers, making you sweat more, which, in turn, makes itching worse.

 Additional Resource – Why Do I sweat too much while running?